RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 As you can see this is **demarcation point** between old flat L2 EVPN-based network and the new L3-BGP-only based hosts.

-The amount of traffic is constatly growing and our setup allows scaling-up: we have interconnection consisting of 16x100Gbit/s ports coupled between each Spine and Leaf pair giving 3.2Tbit/s total BW - but please be aware that we can scale up as we grow!
+The amount of traffic is constatly growing and our setup allows scaling-up.
+We have interconnection consisting of 16x100Gbit/s ports coupled between each Spine and Leaf pair giving 3.2Tbit/s total BW - but please be aware that we can scale up as we grow!
 Now our biggest bandwidth-consuming DB cluster is using around 600Gbit/s at its peak and still growing!
 Each server of this cluster is serving flawlessly over 70Gbit/s TCP traffic!

 ![image alt <>](/pics/grafana_db_cluster_bandwidth.png)